 Now that we’ve covered what LTO is and which industries use this technology daily, how do you know if LTO is the right platform for your business?

-Most LTO authoring software, including OWC ArGest, supports versioning – this means that as you are working on a client’s project over the course of months, the archive software will know to backup documents every time they are updated without redundantly duplicating unaffected assets.
+Most LTO authoring software, including OWC ArGest Backup, supports versioning—this means that as you are working on a client’s project over the course of months, the archive software will know to backup documents every time they are updated without redundantly duplicating unaffected assets.

 Do you have long-term clients and expect to do repeat business for years to come?
-With a shelf life of 30 years, LTO media is ideal for reliably saving assets.
+With a shelf life of 30 years, LTO media is ideal for reliably creating offline deep archives of important data that requires lon-term, reliable and secure retention of 5+ years.
 With Thunderbolt 3 speed and plug-and-play performance, grabbing assets from previous projects can be done quickly and accurately.